filipsnastins/concurrency-control-with-dynamodb/README.md

 pessimistic and optimistic concurrency control mechanisms is intolerable.
-This excellent talk about [eventual consistency](https://www.infoq.com/presentations/eventual-consistent/) by Susanne Braun gives many practical examples of designing systems in the context of Domain-Driven Design, distributed systems, and eventual consistency.
+This excellent talk about [eventual consistency](https://www.infoq.com/presentations/eventual-consistent/) by Susanne Braun gives many practical examples of designing systems in the context of distributed systems and eventual consistency.

 ### Pessimistic Locking with Two-Phase Lock